jbreckmckye/nortis/README.md

 ![Wobble wobble](blog/rotate.png)

 Instead, the rotations are hardcoded to be 'nice' instead of 'accurate'.
-A Tetronimo is a grid of 4x4 cells, and each cell can be filled or unfilled.
+A Piece is defined within a grid of 4x4 cells, and each cell can be filled or unfilled.
 There are 4 rotations.
 Therefore: rotations can just be arrays of four 16-bit numbers.
 Which looks like this: